talesmp/operaton-web-apps/docs/Environment Variables.md

 # Environment Variables

-We use Vite as a build tool https://vite.dev/guide/env-and-mode
+We use Vite as a build tool: https://vite.dev/guide/env-and-mode

 ## Overview on our Env Vars